Vasily Anisimov: Personal life

 Anisimov has been married twice.
 To Galina Anisimova and has four children.

 Their daughter, also named Galina, was murdered along with her husband, Alexander Nalimov, both found "bound and killed execution-style," in their Ekaterinburg home in 2000.
 A second daughter is the actress and entrepreneur Anna Schafer, star of the 2017 film Elizabeth Blue and co-founder of cosmetics range Bare Essential Organics.
 His second marriage was to Ekaterina, and brought another daughter and a son.

-Until 2017 his main residence was in Küsnacht near Zurich, Switzerland; 2017 he moved to Moscow.
+Until 2017 his main residence was in Küsnacht, Switzerland; 2017 he moved to Moscow.
 He maintains properties there and in New York.

 In an interview with Forbes, Anisimov described his life, "I have no hobbies, I cannot sit with a fishing rod for days or hunt down an animal.
 It so happened that my hobby is work.
 As long as I am quite an active person, as long as I can stay awake for three days, I have to move forward."